Integrate Constellation and UI-Kit using Pega APIs

 The UI-Kit user enters a reason and clicks the 'Reject' button.

-SUB-192 case will now jump to the Rejected alternate stage, invoke the Pega API (POST /api/v1/assignments/{ID}) to resume the waiting QM-177 case on the Constellation side, and pauses on the Wait step (until the rework is done by the questionnaire user in Constellation and get notified via Pega API).
+SUB-192 case will now jump to the Rejected alternate stage, invoke the Pega API (POST /api/v1/assignments/{ID}) to resume the waiting QM-177 case on the Constellation side, and pause on the Wait step (until the rework is done by the questionnaire user in Constellation and get notified via Pega API).

 Step 8 (Constellation) - '[email protected]' logs in and finds the reopened questionnaire case.